eclipsesource/theia-tree-editor-legacy/README.md

       const store = await initStore();
       const child = container.createChild();
       child.bind<TreeEditorWidgetOptions>(TreeEditorWidgetOptions)
-        .toConstantValue({ resource, store, EditorComponent: TaskApp, fileName: new URI(uri).path.base});
+        .toConstantValue({ resource, store, EditorComponent: App, fileName: new URI(uri).path.base});
       return child.get(TreeEditorWidget);
     }
   }));
-});

 ```
-> In Theia, everything is wired up via dependency injection.
-Read this [documentation](http://www.theia-ide.org/doc/authoring_extensions)  for more info.

-> We create a new widget by setting TreeWidgetOptions which are resource (for file's content manipulation), store of the React App, React App and file name.
-We register this widget into the WidgetFactory so that we can access to the created widget whenever we need it.
+That's it, we are finally good to go!

-## Running the Task Editor
+## Running the extension

-    cd root_path_to_project_directory
-    yarn prepare
-    cd browser-app
-    yarn start

-> Open http://localhost:3000 in the browser.
+1. Run `yarn start` within `browser-app` directory
+2. Run `yarn watch --mode development` within `browser-app` directory
+3. Run `yarn watch` within the directory of your extension

+This will cause your extension and the browser-app to be rebuilt upon each
+change you do in the extension and also start a webserver on `http://localhost:3000`.
+Note however, that a refresh is not triggered automatically.

-On the `File Menu`, open an empty JSON file or create one
+Within the browser, navigate to the `File Menu`, open an empty JSON file or, alternatively, create one.
-Right click JSON file and select `Open With -> Open With Tree Editor`
+Right click JSON file and select `Open With` and your extension should be listed.